nicolocarpignoli/daily-quote/README.md

 Free Android version <a href="http://nicolocarpignoli/downloads/dailyquote.apk"> Download link </a>

-This project is released under MIT license as you can check in LICENSE.md file.

 Dailyquote mobile app is a simple app that shows you the inspiration quote of the day.
 Open it every day to freely read your inspiration quote.